kidddw/Neural-Net-Python/README.md

 Neural Net classification package in Python:
 Uses backpropagation and conjugate gradient optimization in order to solve for the weights of a neural net.

-Data example is taken from Coursera Machine Learning course

 For ann use class MLPClassifier (similar to scikit_learn).
 example: